More about: Day Trips to Bruges from Brussels

 The perfect excursion to discover the beauty of Bruges and take advantage of the day to visit Ghent.
 You will be accompanied by an expert guide but you will also have some free time.

-Those who like to make the most of their time and return from their trip having seen as many places as possible, should know that the most popular is to combine the tour to Bruges with a visit to Ghent
+Those who like to make the most of their time and return from their trip having seen as many places as possible, should know that the most popular is to combine the tour to Bruges with a visit to Ghent.

 How much does a tour to Bruges from Brussels cost?

-Prices vary depending on the duration or what is included, but you can find a day trip to Bruges from Brussels for 45 € in Hellotickets.
+Prices vary depending on the duration or what is included, but you can find a day trip to Bruges from Brussels for 45 € on Hellotickets.
 This tour lasts a full day and in addition to Bruges, it will also take you to see Ghent.

 If we take into account what it would cost us to visit the city on our own, paying for transportation and hiring a guide to do a city tour, the price is more than convenient.